 SPONSORED BY: Karen Ellis, Amarillo, Texas

-El Guapo which means "handsome one", is a dark bay 18 year old gelding.
+El Guapo which means "handsome one", is a dark bay 19 year old gelding.
 He came to Dove Creek with Cisco in February 2017 from a family in Plainview.
-El Guapo has some definite hoof wall issues and is being treated with special shoes.
-We are seeing improvement and keeping our fingers crossed!
-He is one of our elder horses and is used in the volunteer program for new volunteers to learn horse handling and grooming.
+El Guapo has some definite hoof wall issues and is being treated with special shoes and doing very well roaming with the herd.
+Being one of our elder horses, he is used in the volunteer program for new volunteers to learn horse handling and grooming.
 The older horses definitely require more care because they usually have health issues and most we can treat.
 El Guapo is no exception and with regular maintenance, he is maintaining his health.
 A sweet guy, El Guapo has become part of the Dove Creek family and not to mention - a good looking gentleman!

-SPONSORED BY Dr. David Duncan, DDS, Amarillo, Texas
+SPONSORED BY Dr. David Duncan, DDS, Amarillo, TX

-JJ is a 17 year old Appendix bred gelding who has been around the block!
-He came off a "kill" truck and was spotted by Frank immediately.
-Fiery,full of energy, and strong will, JJ was a match for Frank!
+JJ is a 18 year old Appendix bred gelding who has been around the block!
+He came off a "kill" truck and was spotted by Frank Castillo, our horse trainer, immediately.
+Fiery, full of energy, and strong willed, JJ was a match for Frank!
 He came through training like a champion and was clearly suited to be a highly skilled team roping horse.
 Frank allowed PRCA riders to use him in competitions with much success for many years.
 He also turned out to be a great cutting horse and spent several years in the feed yard working cattle with Frank.
 When Frank took over as ranch foreman in 2013 at Dove Creek, JJ was part of the deal.
 He has been a real asset to our programs as a great riding/working horse as well as a teaching horse for volunteers.
 Being an "elder" has seasoned JJ, but we know he is one of our "go to" horses when a horse is needed on the ranch for work.
 We are grateful to Frank Castillo for allowing JJ to be a resident at Dove Creek!

 SPONSORED BY: Jan Krieger, Iowa City, IA

-Joe was our first rescue horse and considered the "grandfather" of the herd - at 22yo (1995).
+Joe was our first rescue horse and considered the "grandfather" of the herd - at 23 yo (1995).
 He came to the ranch in 2009 when Laurie was rescuing privately.
 A former roping horse, Joe has seen it all, and he in his elderly way keeps the herd in line - from a distance.
 Because of his gentleness and calm energy, he is one of our main teaching horses in the volunteer program.
 Another reason for this "high honor" is because he has come back twice from a harrowing foot injury.
 He almost lost his hoof getting caught in a cattle guard which kept him in rehabilitation for a couple of years.
 He was clearly unhappy being penned, always wanting to be with the herd roaming the prairie.
 Because of his fighting spirit and consistent therapeutic farrier work, he has healed and now runs with the herd again!
 Joe truly is one of our miracles!

 Lady came in with a tendon issue in her back end.
 She clearly incurred some trauma at some point in her life as some tendons in her back legs have been severed.
 She drags her back feet, but seems to get around enough to roam and run in the herd.
 This has strengthened her muscular structure and and helped her movement in all gaits.